macports/macports-guide/guide/adoc/README.md

 ## Known issues

-During the initial conversion the following warnings are thrown:
+During the conversion the following warnings are thrown:

-    No visitor defined for <simplelist>!
-Skipping.
-    No visitor defined for <email>!
-Skipping.
-    No visitor defined for <optional>!
-Skipping.
     No visitor defined for <citerefentry>!
 Skipping.
     No visitor defined for <refentry>!
 Skipping.
-    No visitor defined for <screenshot>!
+    No visitor defined for <tbody>!
 Skipping.
     No visitor defined for <tbody>!
 Skipping.
     No visitor defined for <glossdiv>!
 Skipping.

-Quite some parts of the guide are not interpreted correctly and might end up being displayed as code rather than actual portion of text.
+See below how these need to be fixed in manual post-processing.

 ## TODO